SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 **&analysis**

-The following namelists specify whether the output files are created or not after the calculation.
+The following input keywords specify whether the output files are created or not after the calculation.

 ::